Francesfan519/hello-world/README.md

 # hello-world
  Hi everyone!
- I am Frances.So excited to learn new things!
+ I am Frances.So excited to learn new things